Maximilian-Fuchs/stat-ml/random_notes/edge_sdn_paper_notes.md

 Ports on a router (which connect to a Peer/IXP/Transit) have limited capacity in bit/s.
 As BGP is not capacity aware, a router that solely relies on BGP to make forwarding decisions, may congest ports§.
 If a port congests, packets are being queued, which increases latency and decreases bandwidth for all transmissions that pass this port.

 **Congested paths**
 The authors also mention *congested paths*.
 Meaning that ports on some router (in a different AS) may congest and therefore throttle the transmission.
+This phenomenon is also known as *downstream congestion*.
 The authors present a real-time meausurement method for path performance in theire paper.

 ---
 The authors present a system with following key functions: